Here's what we know so far about the deadly attack in New Orleans

 Here's what else we know so far about the attack.

-Around 3:15 a.m. on Wednesday, the suspect veered around a police vehicle blocking the intersection of Canal and Bourbon Street, speeding onto the sidewalk before steering back onto Bourbon, according to police.
+Around 3:15 a.m. on Wednesday, the suspect veered around a police vehicle blocking the intersection of Canal and Bourbon streets, speeding onto the sidewalk before steering back onto Bourbon, according to police.

 The driver continued for almost three blocks down Bourbon Street, crossing Iberville Street and Bienville Street, and then crashing just before Conti Street.
 After crashing, the driver exited the pickup and fired at police officers, injuring two.
 The injured officers are in stable condition, police said in a Wednesday morning news briefing.